In This Article

 One of the key advantages of partnering with a Managed Services Provider (MSP) is the shift from reactive to proactive IT management.

-- With expert-led backup and disaster recovery services, MSPs restore operations efficiently, preserving both revenue and reputation.
+• With expert-led backup and disaster recovery services, MSPs restore operations efficiently, preserving revenue, trust, and reputation.

 A Real-World Shift: Reinventing Procurement with GenAI

-Facing volatile commodity markets, global procurement teams have adopted AI-powered price forecasting and supplier negotiation tools to reduce risk and optimize cost.
-For instance, Roland Berger’s CostIQ, an AI-driven commodity price optimization solution, has helped firms capture up to 5% savings on raw material procurement, even in highly volatile markets.
+Facing volatile commodity markets, procurement teams are adopting AI-powered price forecasting and negotiation tools to reduce risk and optimize cost.
+For example, Roland Berger’s CostIQ, an AI-driven commodity price optimization solution, explains how AI and analytics can deliver cost savings of up to 5% on raw material procurement, even in volatile markets.

-By integrating internal data with external indicators like macroeconomic trends and weather patterns, CostIQ enables buyers to anticipate price swings and renegotiate contracts proactively.
-This approach streamlines decision-making, strengthens supplier relationships, and transforms procurement from a reactive, transactional activity into a strategic, agile advantage.
+By integrating internal data with external indicators like macroeconomic trends and weather patterns, these models help buyers anticipate price swings and renegotiate contracts proactively.
+This approach streamlines decisions, strengthens supplier relationships, and shifts procurement from a reactive, transactional activity into a strategic advantage.

 This mindset shift, preparing for multiple futures without overcommitting to any single one, has become a blueprint for enterprise agility.